kunwarshivam/Classification-of-leaves-Caffe-python/README.md

 CaffeNet- Pretrained: http://dl.caffe.berkeleyvision.org/bvlc_reference_caffenet.caffemodel

-If you are new to the field, here is a awesome tutorial: http://adilmoujahid.com/posts/2016/06/introduction-deep-learning-python-caffe/

 Snapshot taken at 2500 iteration.

 Since the number of images in the dataset were not enough for me, I wrote a python script: *rotate.py*